shelste/DBAScripts2/readme.txt

-This is the third version
+This is the fourth version

-This folder contains a number of diagnostic scripts to be run against our SQL Server Instance
+This folder contains updataed scripts to maintain our SQL servers